 Robin Risso, LMFT

 My goal is to support and strengthen the relationship through our work together.
 When I provide marriage counseling/couples therapy, I view the "client" as the relationship and view my role as to help rebuild, strengthen, solidify and deepen your relationship.
 I will be an advocate for your relationship and believe firmly that more often than not, repair and strengthening are within your reach.
 I encourage couples to work on their relationship before it becomes a "911" dynamic - I work with couples who need some fine tuning and we only meet for a handful of sessions but also those who are at a more critical point in their relationship.
+I have worked with couples in all different stages of their relationship and with all different types of relationships.

 I have found that an integrated approach is often the most helpful for couples who are seeking help so often I will utilize concepts, themes and interventions from a variety of perspectives.
 It's not unusual for me to integrate Internal Family Systems (IFS), Solution Focused Brief therapy (SFBT), Dialectical Behavioral Therapy (DBT), and attachment based theories in a session.
 I also may pull from one of my favorite authors, Gary Chapman, Ester Perel, Michelle Weiner-Davis, Elliot Connie, and more.